Roman Egypt

 The Antonine Plague struck in the late 2nd century, but Roman Egypt recovered by the 3rd century.
 Having escaped much of the Crisis of the Third Century, Roman Egypt fell under the control of the breakaway Palmyrene Empire after an invasion of Egypt by Zenobia in 269.
 The emperor Aurelian successfully besieged Alexandria and recovered Egypt.
 The usurpers Domitius Domitianus and Achilleus took control of the province in opposition to emperor Diocletian, who recovered it in 297–298.
 Diocletian then introduced administrative and economic reforms.
 These coincided with the Christianization of the Roman Empire, especially the growth of Christianity in Egypt.
 After Constantine the Great gained control of Egypt in AD 324, the emperors promoted Christianity.
 The Coptic language, derived from earlier forms of Egyptian, emerged among the Christians of Roman Egypt.

 Under Diocletian the frontier was moved downriver to the First Cataract of the Nile at Syene (Aswan), withdrawing from the Dodekaschoinos region.
 This southern frontier was largely peaceful for many centuries, likely garrisoned by limitanei of the late Roman army.
 Regular units also served in Egypt, including Scythians known to have been stationed in the Thebaid by Justinian the Great.
 Constantine introduced the gold solidus coin, which stabilized the economy.
 The trend towards private ownership of land became more pronounced in the 5th century and peaked in the 6th century, with large estates built up from many individual plots.
 Some large estates were owned by Christian churches, and smaller land-holders included those who were themselves both tenant farmers on larger estates and landlords of tenant-farmers working their own land.
 The First Plague Pandemic arrived in the Mediterranean Basin with the emergence of the Justinianic Plague at Pelusium in Roman Egypt in 541.

 Egypt was conquered by the Sasanian Empire in 618, who ruled the territory for a decade, but it was returned to the Eastern Roman Empire by the defection of the governor in 628.
-Egypt permanently ceased to be a part of the Roman Empire in 642, when it became part of the Rashidun Caliphate following the Muslim conquest of Egypt.
+Egypt ceased to be a part of the Roman Empire in 642, when it became part of the Rashidun Caliphate following the Muslim conquest of Egypt.